NidhiSingh1111/Movies-Recommendation-System/README.md

-## MOVIES RECOMMENDATION SYSTEM
+# MOVIES RECOMMENDATION SYSTEM

 Kaggle Dataset:- https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

-# 🎬 Movie Recommendation System
+# 🎬 Movies Recommendation System

 A web-based **Movie Recommendation System** built using **Content-Based Filtering**.
 This app suggests movies similar to the one you like, based on content such as genres, keywords, cast, and crew.